 “Safe” to Disenchant Legendaries from The Witchwood Set

 Blackhowl Gunspire – This card would at least need to have Taunt in order to be viable.
 While it has a powerful combo with Warpath, you can’t really do it immediately – you have to wait a turn, which basically means that you give your opponent time to either clear or Silence it.
-You can Recruit it from Woecleaver and then have rest of the mana to combo it, but even then it’s only alright – there are simply better cards you can Recruit (including Rotface, summoning a random Legendary is generally better than dealing 3 random damage).
-It’s a fun card, but it just doesn’t work.
+And even if its left untouched – if you don’t have a Warpath to activate it, you’re not going to get too much value, since it can’t Attack anyway.
+If it had Taunt, it might actually have been more competitively viable, especially as a tech card vs decks like Zoo.
+Right now it’s a fun card, but it just doesn’t work well enough.

-Duskfallen Aviana – While playing a big minion or Ultimate Infestation for 0 mana definitely sounds tempting, the issue with this card is that you give your opponent a chance to do it first.
+Duskfallen Aviana – While playing a big minion or let’s say The Forest's Aid for 0 mana sounds tempting, the issue with this card is that you give your opponent a chance to do it first.
 It’s pretty easy for them to first play the highest cost card in their hand and then answer this card.
 Playing Duskfallen Aviana will most likely swing the tempo heavily, but in your opponent’s favor.
+It’s one of the only cards in game that can hurt you much more than benefit you after you play them.

 Emeriss – Emeriss is a fun Legendary to play, without a doubt.
-However, even the slowest Hunter archetypes, like Recruit Hunter, simply have no time to run a 10 mana 8/8.
+However, even the slowest Hunter archetypes simply have no time to run a 10 mana 8/8.
 Doubling the stats of minions in your hand seems good, but if your minions are big already, it often doesn’t matter that much – they die to the same removals anyway and you win the game if they aren’t removed.
 And if you play a deck that runs a bunch of small minions, you won’t likely save them until Turn 10.
 The only good way to use Emeriss is to set up a combo, for example by doubling the attack of a Charge minion.
-But combo decks like that also don’t look very promising.
+But combo decks like that also don’t look very promising – Hunter just doesn’t have the right toolset to make those work.